egzonpllana/WhatToWearToday/README.md

 # Swifty Protocol-Oriented with Dependency Injection #
 WhatToWearToday - iOS App.

+    - Perfect representation of getting user location from GPS or from user network.
     - WhatToWearToday is an app that provides weather for today, or the next 5 days for any city selected from the map or from search.
     - User location will be used from GPS if permission was given, otherwise, it will be use approximate